lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       type schc:fl-type;
       mandatory true;
       description
-        "Field Length in bit or through a function defined as a YANG referenceid.";
+        "Field Length, expressed in number of bits or through a function defined as a YANG referenceid.";
     }
     leaf field-position {
       type uint8;
       mandatory true;
       description
-        "Field position in the header is a integer.
-If the field is not repeated in the header the value is 1, and incremented for each repetition of the field.
-Position 0 means that the position is not important and order may change when decompressed";
+        "Field position in the header is an integer.
+Position 1 matches the first occurence of a field in the header, while incremented position values match subsequent occurences.
+         Position 0 means that this entry matches a field irrespective of its position of occurence in the header.
+         Be aware that the decompressed header may have position-0 fields ordered differently than they appeared in the original packet.";
     }
     leaf direction-indicator {
       type schc:di-type;